garrandall/popular-music-data/tracks/pimp-juice-nelly.md

 Now I'm - clean as a whistle (yeah) sharp as a razor (uh-huh) In anythang from Timberland to gators
-Now listen - I play the haters (ooh) like they should be played And uhh - I love the ladies (ooh) like they should get laid That's why I - I got my fade everybody had braids
+Now listen - I play the haters (oh) like they should be played And uhh - I love the ladies (oh) like they should get laid That's why I - I got my fade everybody had braids
 And now they - switch to fades and I'm thinkin 'bout braids Just an example of hoochieless jackin